yihui/hugo-xmin/exampleSite/content/about.md

 Compared to inconsistencies across browsers, I care much more about these properties of HTML elements:

 - Tables should always be centered, and striped tables are easier to read especially when they are wide.
 Tables should not have vertical borders.
-- An image should ben centered if it is the only child element of a paragraph.
+- An image should be centered if it is the only child element of a paragraph.
 - The `max-width` of images, videos, and iframes should be `100%`.

 I hope you can enjoy this theme.
 The source code is [on Github](https://github.com/yihui/hugo-mini).
 Happy hacking!